wwPDB/metallo-extension/dict/chem_comp-metallo-extension.md

 * **_pdbx_chem_comp_atom_coordination_sphere.descriptor**
-: A descriptor describing the geometry of this atom.
+: This data item contains a descriptor of the coordination environment of an atom.
+The descriptor is derived from observed coordination environments
+	       in atomic coordinate files.

 * **_pdbx_chem_comp_atom_coordination_sphere.provenance**